Plates, Vol 1: Système sur-atonal

 The EP is a now available for download on Bandcamp.

 If our memories provide the blue print for our identity, what happens if our sense of self is built on a faulty recollection?

-During the creation of the album I was inspired by Elizabeth Loftus's pioneering research into memory distortion and specifically the generation of false memories.
-The disturbing voices that haunt a false memory of a sports party reference Loftus's work.
+During the creation of A False Memory of a Sport Party I was inspired by Elizabeth Loftus's pioneering research into memory distortion and specifically the generation of false memories.
+The disturbing voices that haunt the album reference Loftus's work.
 They speak of past traumas, yet we are unsure whether they are lucid recollections or fantastic confabulations.

 Rudi Arapahoe 2018

 Read the post below for notes on the False Self Supercollider program!